 Instructor office hours: The instructor will plan for two office hours per week.
-Days TBD

-TA office hours: TA assignment for this class is TBD.
-If one is assigned, TA will offer 4 office hours.
-If one is not assigned, the instruction will increase office hours to 4 per week.
+Days TBDTA office hours: TA assignment for this class is TBD.
+If one is assigned, TA will offer 4 office hours.If one is not assigned, the instruction will increase office hours to 4 per week.
+This course also offers "workout" sessions on specific weekends, at critical junctures in the course, to help students make progress on the class toward the tapeout.